B2GL/project-launcher/README.md

 ### Managing Projects

+- **Enable/Disable Projects**: Click the checkbox icon or right-click → "Toggle Project Enabled/Disabled"
+  - Enabled projects show with a green checkmark (✅)
+  - Disabled projects show with an empty circle (○) and "disabled" label
+  - Only enabled projects open when launching a group
+  - Group headers show enabled count (e.g., "Frontend (2/3)" means 2 of 3 projects are enabled)
 - **Remove Project**: Click the "×" icon next to a project or right-click → "Remove Project"
 - **Delete Group**: Right-click on a group → "Delete Group"
 - **Refresh View**: Click the refresh icon in the view toolbar